openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Services.md

 We are going to use an existing [SDK implementation](https://github.com/openziti/sdk-golang/tree/main/example/curlz) for this guide.

 Please create a linux server (i.e. Ubuntu22.04) that can compile golang.
 If you have followed the previous example, you can use any node you already created (i.e ingress-tunnel node) for this exercise.
 Install **go** before you proceed further.
+You need go version *1.19* or later.
+To install latest go, please following [go.dev installation link](https://go.dev/doc/install).

 Check out the code from the [github repo](https://github.com/openziti/sdk-golang.git).